-Though her grandparents met while working at the field biology station at the headwaters of the Mississippi, Ellie grew up downriver in the Twin Cities.
+Though her grandparents met while working at the field biology station at the headwaters of the Mississippi, Ellie (she/her) grew up downriver in the Twin Cities.
 She developed an affinity for Minnesota’s lakes and rivers on childhood hikes and canoe adventures.

 At Macalester College, she majored in environmental studies and became the herbarium curator and co-conspirator of the first green roofs in St. Paul.
 After graduation, Ellie moved to northwest Washington to work with Skagit Land Trust, an organization stewarding another beloved river valley.
 That job led to roles in nonprofit communications, teaching, editing and design.
 Her time there also helped her cultivate an even deeper land and water ethic.